briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 The entropy angle itself should be interesting to a scientist.
 This leads to exploring the composition of asteroids and meteors, the planets that formed from those asteroids and meteors, how we got liquid water onto this planet, and so on.

 Tyson forecloses all of these questions, though, because we're nothing special to him.
 There's nothing to wonder about and no interesting questions to ask.
-We are just talking cosmic dust.
-What would be special?
+A scientist is the person who wonders "How did it get this way?".
+Tyson is actively arguing against wonder.

 If aliens showed up, and he's often said he hopes aliens exist, would they be special?
 If they are, why aren't we?
 And if they aren't, is nothing special?

 But, Tyson is also [anti-philosophy](https://scientiasalon.wordpress.com/2014/05/12/neil-degrasse-tyson-and-the-value-of-philosophy/), seemingly from a mistaken, utilitarianist perspective.
 He simply thinks it's a waste of time because it doesn't "advance" science.
 But, he's always seemed to be a backward, Victorian-era thinker to me; less scientist and more cataloger and collector.
 He doesn't need to think about what he is doing because it's just work.
 That Philosophy doesn't get through Science's to-do list is its chief failing to him.

-But the philosopher might quip that Philosophy doesn't score touchdowns either.
+But the philosopher might quip that Philosophy doesn't score touchdowns, and neither does Science.
 I think that might be lost on Tyson, but who better than a philosopher to think about what "special" or "advance" means, their relationship to what we are doing, and what we should do about it?

 ## Just the numbers